Equity Release Companies to Avoid

 Free phone and video consultations are provided in the U.K.Get Started

 Who is equity release available to?

-The lender may also take into account the condition of the property, as properties that will require expensive repairs or other work before being sold might not be accepted.
+The lender may also take into account the property’s condition.
+Properties that require expensive repairs or other work before being sold might not be accepted.

-In some cases, the lender could specify that repairs must be completed before they agree to the equity release.
+In some cases, the lender could specify that repairs must be completed before agreeing to the equity release.

 See What Our Clients Have To Say

 It is crucial to avoid equity release companies not regulated by the Financial Conduct Authority (FCA) or associated with the Equity Release Council (ERC).
 Proceeding with such firms poses risks, which we discuss below.
 To prevent potential scams, be cautious of financial advisors or brokers not prioritising your interests, as they are your first contact before proceeding with equity release.

 That is why it is strongly advised to conduct thorough research on your own.
 Further information can be found in our article addressing the mis-selling of equity release.

 Deciding on a lender is a very important decision and you should take the following into consideration: